signum-network/CIPs/SIP/sip-40.md

 ### Make an offer
 This allows for potential buyers to make an offer even for NFTs that are not for sale.
 The offer amount is locked in the contract until cancelled/accepted or a higher offer is received.
 This offer has to be higher than a previous offer and can be cancelled later.
 The owner can accept the offer and the offer is cancelled/refunded if the item is actually sold or a running auction ends.

-A message to trackOfferReceived account will be send.
+A message is sent to the trackOfferReceived account.

 ```java
     public void makeOffer()